yalicee/oct-2022-fun-pairing-katas/set-up.md

 ## Configure your user settings

-- In VSCode, go to Preferences -> Settings -> More Actions (...) -> 'Open Settings.json', and paste the following object into user settings:
+- In VSCode, go to Preferences -> Settings -> Click on the first icon in the top right hand corner that looks like a folded page -> 'Open Settings.json', and paste the following object into user settings:

 ```json
 {